herebefrogs/forex-hockey/README.md

-Rate Hockey
+Forex Hockey
 ===========

 A 2-player, multitouch game mashup of Air Hockey, Hungry Hungry Hippos and OANDA Forex rates where the winning player is congratulated by former OANDA CEO K Duker in person.
 Best enjoyed on iPad.
 Initially developed in 24 hours during OANDA's December 2013 hackathon.

+Play Forex Hockey at [jerle76.github.io/forex-hockey/](http://jerle76.github.io/forex-hockey/)

 It is a HTML5 reimplementation of Michael Brough's [O](http://mightyvision.blogspot.co.uk/2012/10/o.html).
 However instead of being random, the apparition of pucks onto the playfield is driven by the Forex market and prices of 3 currency pairs on the OANDA online Forex trading platform.

-Play Rate Hockey at [jerle76.github.io/rate-hockey/](http://jerle76.github.io/rate-hockey/)

 Game Rules
 ----------

-The goal of Rate Hockey is to be the first to score 75 millions.
+The goal of Forex Hockey is to be the first to score 75 millions.
 Each player seats on a side of a tablet positioned in portrait mode.
 The top of the screen is the goal line of player #1, the bottom of the screen the one of player #2.

 Pucks bearing one of the three currencies EUR (Euro), USD (US Dollar) and GBP (British Pound Sterling) appear at the center of the screen every time there is a new price for one of the three currency pairs EUR/USD, GBP/USD and GBP/EUR on the OANDA online Forex trading platform.